-The Oil Life Indicator will show you when to change the oil and filter.
+If your vehicle has an Oil Life Indicator, the indicator will show you when to change the oil and filter.
 Under severe conditions the indicator may come on before 10 000 km.
 The indicator won't detect dust in the oil, so if you drive in a dusty area you may have to change the oil and filter sooner than every 10 000 km.

-\ Footnote: Under extreme driving conditions listed above, it may be necessary to replace your spark plugs at more frequent intervals.
+Footnote: Under extreme driving conditions listed above, it may be necessary to replace your spark plugs at more frequent intervals.
 For further assistance in determining the most suitable service maintenance intervals for your vehicle, please contact your authorized GM Dealer.